 Seniors are no more prone to suffering from seasonal allergies than other groups in the population.
 An aging immune system and other serious health problems that older adults may have can leave them more susceptible to complications during the active spring season.
 Identifying reactions and treating them aggressively is key to helping elderly individuals avoid serious problems and discomfort.

 When seniors have major illnesses such as cardiovascular disease or diabetes, the symptoms of seasonal allergies may be easily missed.
 If you provide home care for an aging parent or loved one and suspect he or she has a reaction to pollen or other substances, schedule an appointment with his or her physician as soon as possible.
+If seniors need home care, Albuquerque caregivers who are trained in elderly care can be of great help.

 Younger adults often treat themselves for hay fever by self-medicating and using over-the-counter remedies from their local pharmacies.
 Seniors, especially those with pre-existing conditions, should not try to treat their symptoms on their own.
 Many older adults have untoward reactions to antihistamines that include: